 Infection

-Infection can occur in the bone following a fracture by three means
+Infection can be a devastating complication of fractures.
+It occurs in the bone following a fracture by three means

-- The fracture is open and wound gets infected by an organism introduced from without.
+- The fracture is open and the wound gets infected by an organism introduced from without.

 - The fracture hematoma can get infected by organisms from the bloodstream.